ADOPTING

 Rehoming to people in flats

 We do rehome to families in flats or those without a garden providing this is suitable to the needs of the dogs.
-Many ex-breeding dogs cannot walk on a lead for quite some time and will need gardens to ensure they can safely spend time outside and go to the toilet etc.
+For example, many ex-breeding dogs cannot walk on a lead for quite some time and will need gardens to ensure they can safely spend time outside and go to the toilet etc.

 Adoption Fee’s